Man at a kitchen counter with loose capsules and an amber glass, illustrating NMN and NAD+ supplements

 Scientists have not reached a final verdict on which is better.
 Both raise NAD+ levels.
 Both have strong clinical evidence.
 Both are safe.

 For a long time, researchers thought NMN was too large to enter cells directly.
-Then in 2019, they discovered a special transporter protein that lets NMN into cells through a direct pathway, especially in the gut.
-This was a significant finding that changed the conversation.
+Then in 2019, a team reported a transporter protein (called SLC12A8) that appears to let NMN into cells through a direct pathway, especially in the gut (Grozio et al., Nature Metabolism, PMID 31131364).
+The finding is still debated, and other labs have questioned how large a role this pathway plays, so it is best read as an open question rather than a settled mechanism.

 The bottom line: choose whichever form you can find from a trustworthy brand with proper testing.
 Consistency matters more than which precursor you pick.
 NAD+ restoration is a long-term strategy, not a quick fix.